 Sarcoptic mange, also known as canine scabies, is a parasite disease caused by Sarcoptes scabei var. canis, a circular short-legged microscopic mite that burrows into the skin.

-The female mite burrows into the skin form a tunnel and lays three to five eggs daily.
-Larvae emerge within another three to eight days, and after hatching, those that migrate across the surface of the skin often will die.
+After burrowing, the female mite forms a tunnel and lays three to five eggs daily.
+Larvae emerge within another three to eight days, and after hatching, those that migrate across the surface of the host animal's skin often will die.
 But most larvae stay in the tunnel or its extensions (called "molting pockets") where they develop into nymphs.

-The mite is usually transmitted by direct dog-to-dog contact.
+Mites carrying canine scabies are usually transmitted by direct dog-to-dog contact.
 The mite lives out its entire life cycle on the dog, but mites can survive up to 48 hours off a host.
-This means your puppy could pick up the mites simply by sleeping on a blanket used by an infested dog, or by sharing grooming tools like brushes.
+This means a puppy could pick up the mites simply by sleeping on a blanket used by an infected dog, or by sharing grooming tools like brushes.

 Signs of Sarcoptic Mange